apache/allura/Allura/docs/development/contributing.rst

 Getting Help
 ------------
 Along the way, you will no doubt have questions that aren't addressed here.
-For help, you can get in touch with other Allura developers on the developer mailing list (dev@allura.apache.org) or in the #allura channel on the Freenode IRC network.
+For help, you can get in touch with other Allura developers on the `developer mailing list dev@allura.apache.org <https://mail-archives.apache.org/mod_mbox/allura-dev/>`_.

 Installing Allura
 -----------------